 - All non-essential Town buildings and departments are currently closed to the public.
-Some departments are functioning in limited capacities through phone and email.
-Virtual Town services are being organized and will be made available to the public as soon as possible.
-A full list of virtual services will be posted when made available.
+Most departments are now functioning in limited capacities through phone and email.

 - All Hamden Playgrounds, Playscapes and Jungle Gyms are temporarily closed.
 All Town Parks and trails are open for those wishing to enjoy nature but are also willing to follow social distancing techniques.

 - Hamden Public Schools, Adult Education, and before/after school care programs are closed until further notice.

 - Hamden Public Library buildings are closed indefinitely.
 Fines for items will not be charged and all due dates for items borrowed before March 13 have been extended to June 1.
 There is a plethora of content available for free download including streaming music, books, audio books, movies and more with your library card.
 Online library card registration is now available at HamdenLibrary.org @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 - New Haven Creative Sector Relief Fund for artists who work and/or live in New Haven @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>